nimzi/FunctionalProgramming/README.md

 I will allow myself a little digression here and will give an analogy from mathematics.
 Imagine a math libray that operates on different types of number kernels.
 More specifically, say our number objects are there to model real and complex numbers.
 Complex numbers can also be viewed as vectors with the corresponding geometric primities.
 This is also an oportunity for a hierarchy.
 However, another way to think about the scenario is that of a computation on a complex number as taking place in the face of the _evidence_ (evidence being an evidence object or even a type) that the number is also a vector.
 How is this good?
 This is just very flexible.
 We don't need to ruminate over ascendancy of each concept.
 Is a complex number a vector or is a vector a complex number.
 Later we could introduce a point object and in turn a point could be viewed as a vector or a complex number.
 Under this design we don't need to think about how to fit a point concept into an existing hierarchy of concepts.
 All we need is the evidence that a point can be viewed as, say, a complex number in certain **contexts**.
 This is a little abstract at this point but will become crystal clear shortly.
 I promise!

 Back to our users scenario.
 Let us make things a little more concrete.
-Our gust users don't need an id or a password, just the contact info, and their authentication never expires once, say, their contact info had been verified.
+Our guest users don't need an id or a password, just the contact info, and their authentication never expires once, say, their contact info had been verified.
 Admins on the other hand have to be registered with the system and upon a period of inactivity they will be asked to re-authenticate.

 What might that look like in F#.